-The Work Health and Safety Act (2011) states that the 'person conducting a business or undertaking' (PCBU), or you as their delegate, must consult with workers, as far as is reasonably practicable, about matters affecting their health and safety at work.
+The Work Health and Safety Act (2011) states that the 'person conducting a business or undertaking' (PCBU) must, so far as is reasonably practicable, consult with workers who are, or are likely to be, directly affected by a matter relating to psychological and physical health and safety at work.

-- changes that affect the health or safety of workers
+- when proposing changes that may affect the health or safety of workers

 - monitoring of workers' health or workplace conditions

 Consultation must involve any HSRs that represent the workers.